pijll/18xx-unified-rules/games/SteamOverHolland.md

 * withheld in the company treasury

 When dividends are paid out,
-shares in the open market
-pay out to the company.
+shares in the company's treasury pay out to the company.

 The share value moves
 * 1 space left if no dividends are paid out
-* 1 space right if dividends are paid out
+* 1 space right if the dividends are more than 100% of the share value
+* 2 spaces right if the dividends are more than 200% of the share value

 #### Purchase Trains

 A company may buy
 * the next available train from the bank
-* a train from the open market
 * any train from another company

 A company may buy multiple trains per turn.